keganpowers34/minecraft-scan-decompress/README.md

 # minecraft-scan-decompress
-decompress minecraft scans ips file using rust \n put the ips file in the folder and run cargo run all of the ips will be put in output.txt
+decompress minecraft scans ips file using rust put the ips file in the folder and run cargo run all of the ips will be put in output.txt